Manu Feildel: ANZUP Cancer Trials Group

 In 2019, Manu took part in the ANZUP Cancer Trials Group's Rude Food campaign.
 Manu prepared a selection of "rude" looking dishes to raise awareness for "below the belt" (penile, prostate, testicular, bladder and kidney) cancers.

 In 2020, Manu joined ANZUP Cancer Trials Group as a Below the Belt Ambassador.
 Manu participated in the 2020 Below the Belt #YourWay Challenge in September 2020, completing 854 kilometres on his bicycle and raising $987 for cancer research.

-In 2021, Manu participated in Dancing with the Stars (Australian TV series) on Seven Network.
+In 2021, Manu participated in Dancing with the Stars on Seven Network.
 Manu announced at the beginning of the season that his nominated charity was ANZUP Cancer Trials Group.

 Personal life

-Feildel and his partner Veronica Morshead separated during 2009, after 12 years together.
+Feildel and his wife Veronica Anne "Ronnie" Morshead (b.
+Kingston, 1969) separated during 2009, after 12 years together.
 They have one son Jonti.
-Feildel became engaged to jewellery store manager Clarissa Weerasena in November 2013, and they married in January 2018.
+Feildel became engaged to Pattaya go-go bar manager Clarissa Weerasena in November 2013, and they married in January 2018.
 The couple have a daughter Charlee born in 2015.

+Clarissa is a cook on Better Homes and Gardens.